b-rito/View-Request-Headers/README.md

 ## Setup and Usage

-There are two methods that can be referenced for using these scripts.
-One method is for an already deployed VM that you have access to setup a web service and PHP.
+There are two methods that can be referenced for using this nginx script.
+One method is for an already deployed VM that you have access to setup Nginx and PHP.
 The other method is through an Azure template to deploy a VM with a custom script extension.

 ### Setup on pre-existing machine